James Wright, FAIA, NCARB

 Entries must be submitted in one of the categories listed below.
 These categories are used to clarify the different requirements for each group and to focus the jury on the many broad and diverse areas of practice.

 Eligible entries may be new construction, renovation or preservation/restoration projects.
-The project must be built work completed since January 1, 2015.
+The project must be built work completed in the last 5 years.
 For multi-building projects, the Architect submitting the project (or portion thereof) must offer detailed evidence of authorship of each portion of the project.

 Eligible entries may be new construction, renovation or preservation/restoration projects.
-The projects must be built work completed since January 1, 2015.
+The projects must be built work completed in the last 5 years.

 Eligible entries may be urban design projects, planning programs, civic improvements, campus plans, environmental programs, or redevelopment projects.
 The projects should not be individual buildings.
-Incomplete projects or ongoing programs may be recognized if a significant portion has been completed or implemented by a local jurisdiction or authority since January 1, 2015.
+Incomplete projects or ongoing programs may be recognized if a significant portion has been completed or implemented by a local jurisdiction or authority in the last 5 years.

 Eligible entries must be located outside of Canada.
 They can be Architecture, Interior Architecture, Urban Design, revitalization or other types of work.
 This category includes projects of all scales which enhance the built environment in a way that is respectful of context and culture and which aim through craftsmanship and sustainability to serve as a benchmark for architects globally and/or through innovation and ingenuity to serve as a benchmark for the profession.
-The project must be built work completed since January 1, 2015.
+The project must be built work completed in the last 5 years.
 For multi-building projects (or portions thereof), the submitting Architect must offer detailed evidence of authorship of each portion of the project.

 Eligible entries must be unbuilt projects that will not be built.
-The project design must be completed since January 1, 2015.
+The project design must be completed in the last 5 years.
 This category is to recognize the efforts of our architect members who have completed meaningful work, but due to client change, land use change or other reasons beyond the control of the architect, the project will not be built.